 Week 2.
 Evidence-based Goal Setting Strategies and Research related to Willpower and Mindsets to Health and Wellness Coaching: Explore how Heidi Grant Halverson’s classes/contributions to If-Then Goal setting and Prevention versus Promotion Mindsets, and Roy Baumeister’s research on Willpower inform Health and Wellness sustainable change.
 Also, experience the use of Gabrielle Oetingen’s self-regulatory WOOP (Wish, Outcome, Obstacle and Plan) evidence-based model can be used for Health and Wellness behavior change.

 Week 3.
 Evidence-based and Bio-Psycho-Social Strategies and Interventions for Understanding Health, Wellness and Well-being: Learn how Kegan and Lahey’s Immunity to Change, Social and Emotional Intelligence and Precision Medicine inform Health and Wellness coaching now and into the future.
-Learn how to blend Body Centered Coaching, Meaning and Purpose, Powerful Questions related to Client Experience and use of Coach’s knowledge using Pat’s Approach to Health and Wellness Coaching and the relevant use of wearable devices for ‘just-in-time’evidence of health behavior change.
+Learn how to blend Body Centered Coaching, Meaning and Purpose, Powerful Questions related to Client Experience and use of Coach’s knowledge using Eva’s Approach to Health and Wellness Coaching and the relevant use of wearable devices for ‘just-in-time’evidence of health behavior change.

 Week 4.
 Motivational Interviewing in Health and Wellness Coaching: Compare and contrast Coaching and Motivational Interviewing(MI) in Health and Wellness Coaching using two approaches to MI.
 Both Miller and Rollnick’s approach, initially designed to address addiction and Berger &Villaume’s approach based on Sensemaking Theory will be examined.